Brand consistency means delivering customer experiences that authentically represent your brand's essence on a reliable, consistent basis.

 In other words, brand consistency is about consistently delivering on your brand's promise in subtle ways – ways your customers may not realize, but definitely feel.

 Creating this familiar and repeatable experience is key to multi-location growth.
-While there are numerous positives that stem from creating a strong and consistent brand, three key benefits of brand consistency include:
+While there are numerous positives that stem from creating strong and consistent branding, three key benefits of brand consistency include:

 Why is Brand Consistency Important?

 Brand consistency "implants" your brand in the mind of a new customer.
 When they come back and notice the same advertising, packaging, decor and menu items, it creates a repeated, positive impression.
 It works to reinforce happy associations with your products.
-Because of this consistency, your customers begin to perceive you as trustworthy.
+Because of this consistency, your customers begin to perceive you as trustworthy and develop brand loyalty.

 What happens if you're not nailing brand consistency in your local marketing?